paul-nameless/tg/readme.md

 FILE_PICKER_CMD = "ranger --choosefile={file_path}"
 # FILE_PICKER_CMD = "nnn -p {file_path}"

+MAILCAP_FILE = os.path.expanduser("~/.config/mailcap")
 ```

 ### Mailcap file

 Mailcap file is used for deciding how to open telegram files (docs, pics, voice notes, etc.).
+Path to the file can be overriden with `MAILCAP_FILE` in config file.

 Example: `~/.mailcap`